 The City of New York and the U.S. Department of Housing and Urban Development are providing small businesses in New York City with disaster recovery loans as part of the $293 million allocated for business recovery through the Community Development Block Grant Disaster Recovery Program.
 The NYC Department of Small Business Services will be administering the program with assistance from the New York Business Development Corporation (NYBDC).
 If you are a small business that experienced direct damage as a result of the storm, you can now access up to $100,000 in grant money.
 Eligible applicants who demonstrate the ability to repay a loan with unmet need greater than $100,000 may qualify for a grant and loan up to $1.1M.
 In cases of severe need, these applicants may receive all grant awards.
 Applicants with unmet need greater than $1.1M will receive matching loans and grants.
 Loans will have a 1% interest rate and must be repaid in five years.

 Complete the Hurricane Sandy Business Loan and Grant Program Preliminary Assessment Form then contact an account manager at one of our local NYC Business Solutions centers to submit your form.
-For more information, please see our Hurricane Sandy Business Loan and Grant Program Guidelines & Procedures and Hurricane Sandy Business Loan and Grant Program Document Checklist, and Hurricane Sandy Business Loan and Grant Program FAQs.
+For more information, please see our Hurricane Sandy Business Loan and Grant Program Guidelines & Procedures, Hurricane Sandy Business Loan and Grant Program Document Checklist, and Hurricane Sandy Business Loan and Grant Program FAQs.

 To speak with an account manager please fill out our inquiry form or call 311 and ask for "Hurricane Sandy Business Loan and Grant Program."